AxadjonovOyatillo21/Casting-Agency-API/backend/README.md

 # SetUp database
-* Create database called `casting_agency` or something which you like. :
+* Create database called `casting_agency` or something which you like.
-* Activate environment variables using following command:
+* Activate environment variables using following commands:
     ```bash
         cd backend
         source setup.sh